Skip to content

 Why drive this stretch

-Drive this stretch when you want the Cleveland-side portion of Ohio to stay tied to Route 20 rather than turning into a generic city detour.
-Elyria keeps the approach gradual, while Cleveland gives the state a larger recognizable anchor.
+Drive this stretch when you want the Cleveland side of Ohio to stay tied to Route 20 instead of collapsing into a generic metro detour.
+Elyria keeps the west-side approach legible, while Cleveland supplies the bigger city weight, the stronger book-ahead bench, and the sense that Ohio has fully reached one of its major urban anchors.

 Best for

-- bring Cleveland into the Route 20 corridor without making the site a city guide
+• bring Cleveland into the Route 20 corridor without turning the page into a general city guide

 Best next pages